Ulster champions to face Monaghan and Donegal

 The following week (27/28 May) sees the Leinster and Ulster winners and runners-up contest their group openers.

-In the All-Ireland round-robin series, National League champions Mayo have been drawn alongside Cork and the Munster winners and Leinster runners-up.
+In the All-Ireland round-robin series, National League champions Mayo have been drawn alongside Cork and the Munster winners and Leinster runners-up in Group One.

+That raises the mouthwatering prospect that reigning champions Kerry, Dublin and Mayo - three of Gaelic football's powerhouses - could meet in the same group if Kerry beat Clare as expected in the Munster decider and Dublin lose to Louth in the Leinster final.

 Group Four will be dominated by Ulster and would see a repeat of last year's Ulster final between Derry and Donegal if the Oak Leafers beat Armagh at Clones on 14 May.